 The Elders Council for Social Entrepreneurs

-The Elders Council for Social Entrepreneurs is building a global network of social entrepreneurs so that elder members can support one another and also share their wisdom across the social entrepreneur ecosystem.
+The Elders Council for Social Entrepreneurs is building a global network of social entrepreneurs so that elder members can support one another and also share their wisdom across the social entrepreneurship ecosystem.

 Membership is open to all social entrepreneurs over the age of 55.
 Any social entrepreneur under 55 can become an associate member.
 For the Elders Council to become a non-profit organisation, charity status has been applied for.

 The Elders Council is working on two main themes which will be based on a range of expertise accumulated through the years:

 - To support social entrepreneurs who are over 55: by working on systems of mutual support and solidarity.

 - To support the wider community of social entrepreneurs: To focus the wisdom of the elders for the benefit of the wider community of social entrepreneurs, offering whatever support is needed.
 The support could include mentoring, advice on boards, transition and other critical challenges.

 Find more information about "Who we are" below , register in the form below if you want to work with us and dive deeper though this one-pager:

 A new offer of 4 webinars: Come and join!

 As the Elders Council for Social Entrepreneurs is a new venture which comes about since they see an urgent need for elders to support each other in practical matters and matters relating to their the feelings as older people, the Council offers this choice of webinars for all Fellow Elder Social Entrepreneurs:

 1. Webinar: "Should I Stay or Should I Go?
 A Reflection on Transition" -- on Monday, 22nd June, 5pm CET.